wem-r/Trackmania/README.md

 # Trackmania How to's

-> Everything I do here is for Trackmania² Stadium, but it's pretty much the same for every Trackmania.
+> Everything I do here is for Trackmania² Stadium (maniaplanet), but it's pretty much the same for every Trackmania.
 > This is an on-going WIP

 <br>